You have many options when it comes to selecting fats and oils for cooking.

 The composition of avocado oil is similar to olive oil.
 It is primarily monounsaturated, with some saturated and polyunsaturated mixed in.

-I suppose it can be used for the same purposes as olive oil.
-You can cook with it, but don’t let it heat too much.
+It can be used for many of the same purposes as olive oil.
+You can cook with it, or use it cold.

 Fish oil is very rich in the animal form of Omega-3 fatty acids, which are DHA and EPA.
 A tablespoon of fish oil can satisfy your daily need for these very important fatty acids.